 Because of its consistency and mild taste, polenta combines well with sauces and melted cheese as it absorbs the flavor and juices.

-Polenta takes a long time to make as it requires stirring for about 1 hour, so polenta is often made in large quantities.
+Traditional polenta takes a long time to make as it requires stirring for about 1 hour, so polenta is often made in large quantities.

 While it stays warm and creamy in the center, it forms a nice crispy crust on the outside.

-In this recipe, we are frying it.
+In this recipe, we pan fry them in butter.

-Types of polenta and ingredients
+Types of polenta

 There are 3 different types of polenta in Italy:

-- Polenta Taragna - made with corn and buckwheat usually served with cheese and butter
+- Polenta Taragna - made with corn and buckwheat, usually served with cheese and butter

-- Polenta Bramata - made with coarse grain usually served with meat
+- Polenta Bramata - made with coarse grain, usually served with meat

-- White Polenta - made with white corn is usually served with fish
+- White Polenta - made with white corn, is usually served with fish

 - Butter and olive oil for frying: I like to mix olive oil and butter as the butter gives the polenta a nice flavor